-All appointments to the Council will be made on the basis of merit and in line with the Council's recruitment policy.
-Any employee who participates in the recruitment process must immediately disclose any relationship, or other interest, known to exist between themselves and any of the applicants to the Chair of the Selection Panel or their Head of Service.
-A decision will then be made as to whether it is appropriate for the employee to continue in the recruitment process, either as a member of the selection panel or in any other role e.g. in administering a test.
+All appointments to the Council will be made on the basis of merit and in line with the Council's Recruitment Policy.
+Any employee who participates in the recruitment process must immediately disclose any relationship, or other interest, known to exist between themselves and any of the applicants to the chair of the selection panel or their Head of Service.
+A decision will then be made as to whether it is appropriate for the employee to continue in the recruitment process, either as a member of the selection panel or in any other role such as in administering a test.